Cellivar/3d-printing/notes/cetus2/extruder_v2.md

     * Each bracket mounted to the heatsink block below it with two M3-0.4?x8 hex-head screws (2.5mm hex key)
 * Heatsink block (2x)
     * Same threaded holes on both parts for part cooling fan, only used by one fan.
+    * Heatsink clamps to the hotend element with a clamp screw behind the mount, looks to be an M3 screw?
 * PEEK PTFE tube holder (2x)
     * Mounted to heatsink with two MX-0.4-XX hex-head screws (2mm hex)
 * Hotend fan deflector (1x)